 The County Burn Permit Service provides citizens with instant access to permits for the purpose of burning natural vegetation.

-- Permits may be purchased at www.burnpermits.mt.gov or at local outlets*
+- Permits may be purchased at https://app.egovmt.com/burnpermit/ or in person at the following locations:

-- Pay with a debit/credit card or electronic check (Permits are free for the remainder of 2015)
+- Pay with a debit/credit card or electronic check (online) or cash/check (in person)